GrzegorzRomanowski/sudoku/README.md

 # Sudoku

-Sudoku Desktop App with Python and TKinter.
+Sudoku Desktop App with Python and Tkinter.